HaydenCleaver/About-Me/README.md

 Additionally, there is now a counter that tracks how many correct answers you make during the game.

+**Lab04 Additions**:

+Added a new function that should potentially help with reading lists and making the final loop less complex.

+Driver: Joshua Frazer \
+Navigator: Hayden Cleaver

 ### Links and Resources

 [Basic HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)\